gdotgordon/action/README.md

-# avg_calc
+# action
-Calculates the averages of attribute data
+Calculates the average times for the user's action data.